-If the applicant organisation is not a not-for-profit legal entity, then they must have a sponsor who is a not-for-profit legal entity.
+If the applicant organisation is a not-for-profit but is not a legal entity, then they must have a sponsor who is a not-for-profit legal entity.
 The sponsor takes legal and financial responsibility for the project and must complete this section.